slice/discord-package-exporter/README.md

 ## Usage

-This script uses psycopg2 to connect to the database.
+This script uses psycopg2 to connect to the Postgres database.
 Install dependencies with `pip`:

 ```sh
 $ pip3 install -U -r requirements.txt